btc-script-explorer/scantool/docs/rest-api/v1/blockchain_analysis.md

 application/x-gzip | 4 | 0.06
 application/octet-stream | 3 | 0.05
 text/css | 2 | 0.03
+audio/mpeg | 1 | 0.02
 text/markdown | 1 | 0.02
-audio/mpeg | 1 | 0.02

 ### Text Strings in Ordinals

 A total of 41597 ordinals were encoded as simple text strings.
 Of these, approximately 2440 were HTML.
 The content of the HTML was not examined.
 There were 1703 that began with the @ character which appeared to be online handles of some sort.

-## Multisig Test Project
+## Multisig Example Project

 The multisig analysis program was written in C++.
-The data gathered were written to a PostgreSQL database.
+(Similar programs could be written in many different languages.)
+The data gathered were written to a PostgreSQL database where they could be analyzed further.

 For the test, all blocks between 798000 and 798299 were analyzed, a total of 300 blocks.
 The test identified 120817 multisig serialized scripts, averaging about 403 per block.

 The results are shown below.
-The most notable thing about these data is the large number of 1-of-1 multisig scripts found, which is actually quite common.

 Multisig Type | Count | %
 ---|---:|---: